This newsletter section is not intended to replace a repair manual, but rather aid to reduce the amount of time it takes

 If water is entering your lower unit one of the probable causes could be a worn propeller shaft

 and the seal could be worn due to a bent prop the characteristics are the more it is bent the faster the seal would wear out.

-out.
-The prop shaft should be replaced if over .003, you can put a dial indicator on the prop shaft and turning it to determine if shaft is bent.
+The prop shaft should be replaced if over .003, you can put a dial indicator on it and turning it to determine if is bent.

-If prop shaft has only bearing play and is not out of round just by changing bearing in most cases will
+If prop shaft has only bearing play and is not out of round just by changing bearing in most cases will reduce play in carrier

 step would be to remove the water passage housing item #15 part # 27760 clean and remove old gasket.
 Note replace gasket,

 gasket comes with seal kit #87656.
 Next remove housing part #27770, # 22 on layout drawing, undo the 4 bolts and pry the unit